This post contains affiliate links.

-The science is that our brain changes as we learn, and this change is called “neuroplasticity”.
+The science is that our brain changes as we learn, and this change is called “neuroplasticity.”

-Basically this means that our brains continually change, grow and make new connections as we learn new things.
+Basically, this means that our brains continually change, grow, and make new connections as we learn new things.

 Also, our brains learn best from being active, not passive.
-Or in other words, by being fully engaged in whatever it is we are reading or listening to.
+Or in other words, by being fully engaged in whatever it is, we are reading or listening to.

-Knowing that you will be learning something new gives you a sense of purpose and makes you a more interesting person.
+Knowing that you will be learning something new also gives you a sense of purpose and makes you a more interesting person.

-Having greater neuroplasticity also has other benefits such as:
+Having greater neuroplasticity also has other benefits, such as:

-- It can help to fight dementia
+- It can help to fight dementia.

-- Improved memory skills
+- Improves memory skills.

-- Increased ability to process new information
+- Increases the brain’s ability to process new information.

 Is It Too Late To Learn If I Am Over 65?

-In the Advanced Cognitive Training for Independent and Vital Elderly (ACTIVE) trial; healthy adults 65 and older participated in 10 sessions of memory training.
+In the Advanced Cognitive Training for Independent and Vital Elderly (ACTIVE) trial, healthy adults 65 and older participated in 10 sessions of memory training.

 Moreover, most of these improvements persisted up to 10 years after the training was completed.
 So you’re never too old to learn or to benefit from the advantages of that learning.